The 12 Triggers of Christmas

 On the 2nd day of Christmas, the thing that triggered me…

-was my kids jumping off couches, constantly taking ornaments off my tree, and touching all my windows and furniture with candy-cane covered fingers.
+was my kids jumping off couches, constantly taking ornaments off the tree, and touching all the windows and furniture with candy-cane covered fingers.

 *SUGGESTION: I can make amends.
-Even if I mess up and scream at my kids and make a mess of everything, there is no mess too big for my Higher Power to fix.
+Even if I mess up and scream at my kids and make a mess of everything, there is no mess too big for the God of my Understanding to fix.
 I can be accountable.
 I can try again.
 I can ask for forgiveness.
 I can start again at Step 1-“My Life is Unmanageable.”

 On the 1st day of Christmas, the thing that triggered me…

 was NOTHING.
 Because by that first day of Christmas, I will have finally figured it out.

 Well…that may be overly optimistic.
 Perhaps that’s just my Christmas wish.

 We’d love to laugh with you over your Christmas triggers, and hear how living recovery can give you a more peaceful 12 days of Christmas this year through the chaos!

 * Attention: your comments will be viewed by other people in our community and potentially by the world wide web.
 If you'd like to remain anonymous, please only put your first name and last initial.

 Your email may also pull up a picture of you depending on how you've set things up with your email provider.
 Unless you want to receive notifications of comments via email, you are welcome to put firstname.lastname@example.org.
 Thanks for your participation in the community.

 4 thoughts on “12 Triggers of Christmas”